 - 15. POPULATION.-There are very few north country Musselmen in Tinnevelly, though there are numbers, of Lubbies, who are mostly merchants and weavers.
 In the north, there are Reddies and Naiks, both of Telugu origin, and some few families of Reddies have found their way as far south as Nanguneri.
 The Reddies are a hard-working race, who lay out all they can get on the soil, and are thus most useful agriculturists.
-The Naiks are the descendants of the soldiers who overran the kingdom of Madura some 400 years ago; as a race they are very improvident, but here they seem to have imitated the Reddies, and in many instances have become considerrable landed proprietors. - 16.
-Siva Brahmins are numerous throughout the richer parts of the district, but Vishnu Brahmins mostly congregate near their large pagodas at Strivilliputtur, Nanguneri, and Alwartiru- - The Vellalahs are the most numerous and influential class in Tinnevelly.
-They are to 17. be found everywhere, and as their name implies, were originally cultivators of the soil.
+The Naiks are the descendants of the soldiers who overran the kingdom of Madura some 400 years ago; as a race they are very improvident, but here they seem to have imitated the Reddies, and in many instances have become considerable landed proprietors. - 16.
+Siva Brahmins are numerous throughout the richer parts of the district, but Vishnu Brahmins mostly congregate near their large pagodas at Strivilliputtur, Nanguneri, and Alwartiru- - 17.
+The Vellalahs are the most numerous and influential class in Tinnevelly.
+They are to be found everywhere, and as their name implies, were originally cultivators of the soil.
 They do not now confine their attention to agriculture, but wherever money is to be made, or power is to be had, the Vellalahs are sure to be foremost.
-Astute alculators and enterprising tradesmen. they are well adapted for managers, brokers, and as Government servants they fill the Courts and Cutcherries, and have almost monopolized the office of Village Accountant. - 18.
-The Maravars are of the same family as the Kullers of Madura and Tanjore, and were "The Colleries inhabit the woods between Trichinopolyand Cape Comorin.
-The name in their own language signifies thieves (Kallar mis-called Kalleri or Collery) and justly describes their general character.
-Their weapon is a pike 18 feet long, with which they crosp along the ground and use with great address in ambuscades.
-They are so far from thinking it a disgrace to be accounted thieves that they value themselves for excelling in their profession, and relate to strangers, stories of desperate and successful thefts with as much complaisance as other people commemorate the heroic actions of their ancestors, and indeed when booty is their object, they regard danger and death with indifference. sally in the night from their recesses and strong holds to plunder the inhabitants of the neighbouring villages of their cattle, which if they cannot bring way alive, they kill with their lcng spears."
+Astute calculators and enterprising tradesmen. they are well adapted for managers, brokers, and agents, and as Government servants they fill the Courts and Cutcherries, and have almost monopolized the office of Village Accountant. - "The Colleries inhabit the woods between Trichinopoly and Cape Comorin.
+The name in their own language signifies thioves (Kallar mis-called Kalleri or Collery) and justly describes their general character.
+Their weapon is a pike 18 feet long, with which they creep along the ground and use with great address in ambus-cades.
+They are so far from thinking it a disgrace to be accounted thieves that they value themselves for excelling in their profession, and relate to strangers, stories of desperate and successful thefts with as much complaisance as other people commemorate the horoic actions of their ancestors, and indeed when booty is their object, their ancestors.
+They they regard danger and death with indifference. sally in the night from their recesses and strong holds to plunder the inhabitants of the neighbouring villages of their cattle, which if they cannot bring away alive, they kill with their long spears."